 Religious Education is a compulsory subject for all students at Key Stage 3 and 4.
 Some pupils may choose to continue their study of RE at Advanced Level.

 At Key Stage 3 students follow the Fully Alive series endorsed by the Diocesan Advisors.
 The series successfully fulfils the demands of the core curriculum.
 Within this programme students study a variety of topics such as the Bible, the Sacraments, Friendship, Justice, Islam, Judaism and Moral Issues.

 At Key Stage 4 students follow the CCEA GCSE specification in Religious Education Unit 2A The Christian Church with a Focus on the Catholic Church in Year 11 and Unit 6 Christian Ethics in Year 12.
 Another course offered at KS4 is the OCN Level 2 Certificate in Religious Studies.
 This is a Level 2 qualification which is equivalent to a grade B at GCSE.

 At Key Stage 5 a growing number of students take up GCE Religious Studies.
 The students follow the CCEA specification for AS and A2 and have the opportunity to study two of the following modules:

 |Year 13||Year 14|

 We have a school oratory for prayer services and quiet reflection.
 The students have successfully set up a Faith Development Group to assist with the strengthening and nurturing of the faith of all our students.
 A Saint Vincent De Paul group has also been established to help those less fortunate in our community.
 The College is actively involved in fundraising and our main charities are Trocaire, and SVP.
-Sterling work has already been achieved for which we are very proud and we will strive to sustain this in the future.

 St. Vincent De Paul Society